Orange-OpenSource/ns-O-RAN-flexric/README.md

 The handover xApp enables the initiation of control actions to make handover requests with the following details:

 - The handover request is sent to the mmWave cell located in the middle of the scenario.(Note: The handover xApp is a component of the full ES xApp, where the source and target cells are determined based on the KPM indication.
 Refer to section 4.3 for more details.)
+- The Handover xApp initiates handover requests for all UEs associated with the mmWave cell co-located with the LTE node.
 - Each UE requires a separate control request.

 1. First, you need to switch to [oie-ric-taap-xapps](https://gitlab.eurecom.fr/mosaic5g/flexric/-/tree/oie-ric-taap-xapps?ref_type=heads) branch in Flexric reprocitory
 2. Navigate to '/path/to/flexric/build/examples/ric/' and then run './nearRT-RIC'.
 3. Navigate to '/path/to/ns-3-mmwave-oran'  and then run './waf --run scratch/scenario-three.cc'
-4. Navigate to '/path/to/flexric./build/examples/xApp/c/ctrl/xapp_rc_handover_ctrl ' 6.and then run './xapp_rc_handover_ctrl'.
+4. Navigate to '/path/to/flexric./build/examples/xApp/c/ctrl/xapp_rc_handover_ctrl ' .and then run './xapp_rc_handover_ctrl'.
-5. Use the RIC-TaaP Studio or Grafana dashboard to observe the handover operations.
+5. Use The RIC-TaaP Studio, following Section 6.4.3, Points 1,2,3,4 and 6 or Grafana dashboard to observe the handover operations.
+The output of the handover operation is documented and can be reviewed in detail within this [document.](docs/handover_operation.pdf) .